Content from Introduction to OpenRefine

 Even though GREL looks a bit like programming, most expressions are short, simple, and intuitive.

 You don’t need prior coding experience.
 GREL is designed to help you express small, precise rules for working with messy data.
+Every transformation available in the menu is ultimately powered by GREL

 Creating a Custom Facet with GREL